kefaslungu/enhancedTouchGestures/readme.md

 ## Synth settings touch mode

 You can use this mode to quickly change synthesizer settings such as choosing a voice and changing volume.
 In this mode, use two finger flick left or right to move between synth settings and use two finger flick up and down gestures to change values.
 This gestures mirrors that of synth settings ring commands on the keyboard.

+## Version 22.03

+* NVDA 2021.3 or later is required.
+* To improve security, add-on commands cannot be performed if NVDA is running in secure mode.

 ## Version 21.10